 - DataCamp's A Hands-on Introduction to Statistics with R course

-- Introduction to Data Science with R by Garrett Grolemund of RStudio,
+- Introduction to Data Science with R by Garrett Grolemund of RStudio

-Free miscellaneous resources:
+Free books and other resources:

 - Learn R in R with swirl